-Using the worksheet provided on page 27, ask the children to draw some of their worries and fears inside the balloons.
+Using the worksheet provided on page 27, ask the children to write down or draw some of their worries and fears inside the balloons.
 Then, ask the children to share these with the person next to them.

-Sitting at their desks, ask the class to make a fist and put it up in the air as if they are holding balloons really tightly and these balloons are their worries and fears.
+Sitting at their desks, ask the class to imagine they are the person in the picture on the worksheet holding the balloons.
+Still sitting at their desks, ask them to make a fist and put it up in the air as if they are holding balloons really tightly and these balloons are their worries and fears.

 Use the breathing exercise from the beginning of the lesson.
-Ask the children to take a deep breath in like at the beginning of the class, imagining a lovely smell; then breathe out, imagining they are blowing candles on a cake or a hot chocolate.
+Ask the children to take a deep breath in, like at the beginning of the class, imagining a lovely smell, then breathe out, imagining they are blowing on birthday cake/hot chocolate etc.

-Tell them that they're going to do this three more times and on the third time they breathe out, they're going to open their hands and imagine that they are releasing the balloons and their worries and fears.
+Tell them that they're going to do this three more times and on the third time they breath out, they're going to open their hands and imagine that they are releasing the balloons and their worries and fears.

 Discussion: How does it feel to do this, to imagine letting your worries and fears go?
 How did it feel to talk to your neighbour about your worries?
-Was it difficult or easy?
-How did it feel to use the breathing exercise?
+Was it difficult or easy (everyone might find this different)?
+How did it feel to use the breathing?
 Did any of these things make you feel more relaxed?